 We rely on a limited number of third-party payment processors to process payments made by the riders, subscribers, and users on our platform.
 If any of our third-party payment processors terminates their relationship with us or refuses to renew an agreement with us on commercially reasonable terms, we would need to find an alternate payment processor and may not be able to secure similar terms or replace such payment processor in an acceptable timeframe.
 Further, the software and services provided by third-party payment processors may not meet our expectations, contain errors or vulnerabilities, be compromised or experience outages.
 Any of these risks could cause us to lose our ability to accept online payments or other payment transactions on our platform, any of which could make our platform less convenient and attractive to users and adversely affect our ability to attract and retain riders.
 Nearly all of our riders', subscribers' and users' payments are made by credit card, debit card or through third-party payment services, which subject us to certain regulations and to the risk of fraud.
 We may in the future offer new payment options to riders that may be subject to additional regulations and risks.
-We are also subject to a number of other laws and regulations relating to the payments we accept from riders, including with respect to money laundering, money transfers, privacy and information security.
-If we fail to comply with applicable rules and regulations, we may be subject to civil or criminal penalties, fines or higher transaction fees and may lose our ability to accept online payment card transactions, which could make our offerings less convenient and attractive to riders.
+We are also subject to a number of other laws and regulations relating to the payments we accept from riders, including with respect to civil or criminal penalties, fines or higher transaction fees and may lose our ability to accept online payment card transactions, which could make our offerings less convenient and attractive to riders.
 If any of these events were to occur, our business, financial condition and results of operations could be adversely affected.